The Ontario Forest Birds at Risk (OFBAR) program aims to balance forest management goals and species conservation goals.

 The OFBAR program completes forest health risk surveys in both publicly and privately-owned woodlots.
 Forest health risks are identified as: invasive species and tree disease risks (e.g., garlic mustard and beech bark disease), human-related risks (e.g., forestry activity), and natural risks (e.g., stream erosion and dried forest wetlands).
 These surveys are completed for two reasons: first, to determine if the identified forest health risk causes a potential risk to the target at-risk birds; and second, to inform landowners of ecological risks to their woodlot.

 The program works very closely with woodlot owners to help maintain the remaining forests.
-We provide information that enables landowners to make beneficial management plans for sustainable woodlot management and to maintain, protect, and create habitat for the four target Species at Risk.
+We provide information that enables landowners to make beneficial management plans for sustainable woodlot management and to maintain, protect, and create habitat for the five target Species at Risk.

 The research conducted by OFBAR in eastern Ontario is located primarily in the Frontenac Arch Biosphere and more specifically the Frontenac Forests Important Bird and Biodiversity Area.
 This region is a UNESCO Biosphere Reserve located north of Kingston, extending down towards Brockville and up towards Perth.
 Part of the Great Lakes – St. Lawrence zone, the forests are a combination of species found in the Canadian Shield and the Carolinian region.